Cold Email

 Smartlead (per inbox)50 (platform limit)30-40

-• 5 domains, each with 1 email account
+• 5 domains, one email account each

 • 40 sends per inbox per day

-Step 7: Copy and Personalization
+Step 7: Copy and personalization

 Technical requirements for deliverability:

-• Avoid spam trigger words in subject lines: "free," "guarantee," "limited time," "act now," "earn money," "risk-free."
-Also avoid ALL CAPS in subject lines.
+• Skip spam trigger words in subject lines: "free," "guarantee," "limited time," "act now," "earn money," "risk-free."
+No ALL CAPS either.

 Tools for personalization at scale:

-Step 8: Monitoring and Maintenance
+Step 8: Monitoring and maintenance

 MetricHealthy RangeAction Threshold